BIDS-apps

 Multi-echo defacing

-This utility is very similar to the deface utility above, except that it can handle multi-echo data.
+This utility is very similar to the deface utility above, except that it can handle multi-echo data:

-usage: medeface [-h] [-m MASKPATTERN] [-p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]] [-o OUTPUT] [-c]
+usage: medeface [-h] [-m PATTERN] [-p LABEL [LABEL ...]] [-o DESTINATION] [-c [SPECS]] [-a DICT] [-f]

 bidsfolder pattern